Introduction to Load Cells

 Where P is the fluid pressure read on the output, F is the force exerted by the load or weight and A is the cross-sectional area of the diaphragm.

 Hydraulic load cells have to be calibrated before use.
 Calibration will involve adjusting the reading to a zero pressure value due to the diaphragm’s pre-load pressure.
+Use our load cell calibration service for capacities 10,000lbs and below.

 The device has a capacity of up to 5MN and it is self-regenerating, requiring no external power other than the energy its input creates.
 It can, therefore, be regarded as a sort of active sensor device (not a transducer as no electrical output signal is generated).
 However, a pressure transducer can be connected to the pressure output, hence producing electrical signals.